sparkofreason/hash-meta/README.md

 access both to the executable form and a more readable pre-macroexpansion version (discussed further below).

-Both `defreader-n` and `defreader` will register your tagged literal readers in Clojure, without requiring that you define a `data_readers.clj` file, which makes for easy hacking in the REPL.
-To use with ClojureScript, you will need `data_readers.cljc`.
+Both `defreader-n` and `defreader` will modify the thread-local binding of `clojure.core/*data-readers*` to include your reader tag definition.
+This makes for easy hacking in the REPL, since you can define and use the tag in the same namespace as shown above, without having to add it to your `data_readers.clj(c)` file.
+To use with ClojureScript at all, or to use your reader tag in the general case in Clojure code, you will need `data_readers.clj(c)`.

 hash-meta is best used when you need macro-level functionality to define custom reader macros.
 If you just want customized processing of debug